novix-sa/Pyplan/docs/Quick Start.md

 Here you will find sections for creating a new model, opening recent models, recovering any active session, or opening tutorials and examples.
 Click on  “Create new” to create a new model.

 ## **Login**
-You can also access on the web  Pyplan cloud environment runs at [https://my.pyplan.com](https://my.pyplan.com) You can login with your LinkedIn account or request a free account to access Pyplan cloud services  [here](http://pyplan.com/contact/).
+You can also access Pyplan cloud environment at [https://my.pyplan.com](https://my.pyplan.com) You must login with your LinkedIn account or request a free account to access Pyplan cloud services  [here](http://pyplan.com/contact/).

 ![login](http://img.pyplan.org/Quick_start_login_en1.png)

 ## **Homepage Menu**
 After the new model workspace has been created, click on "Open model"